 Please note: All streaming videos in ASU Libraries' media collection are purchased or licensed content, limited to authorized ASU students, faculty, and staff.
 Distributors use a variety of hosting systems and platforms.
 Some distributors do not provide hosting.
-For those few titles ASU Libraries hosts internally using ShareStream.
+For some titles ASU Libraries hosts internally using MediaAmp.

-IF you are unable to access a video hosted on ShareStream please submit a HelpStar ticket or email the ShareStream administrator, deg farrelly.
-Please indicate that you are unable to access a video, and include your ASUrite ID (not your password, not your ID number).
+IF you are unable to access a video please submit a HelpStar ticket or email the ShareStream administrator, deg farrelly.
+Please indicate the specific video that you are unable to access, please also include information on your operating platform/device (Mac, PC, tablet, etc.) and browser.

 This LibGuide provides basic information on streaming video resources available at Arizona State University.

 ASU Libraries provides access to thousands of streaming videos through two major collections: